 - On the MDM server, click on Device Mgmt from the top menu and select Remote Control.

-- Now on identifying the device which is having issues, click on the Remote View/Remote Control button present against the device.
+- Now on identifying the device which is having issues, click on the Remote View or Remote Control button present beside the device.

-- The remote session view opens in a new tab/window, where the device screen is displayed.
+- The remote session view opens in a new tab or a new window, where the device screen is displayed.

-- In case of Android devices, a prompt will be shown on the device, which the user needs to accept in order to initiate the remote session.
+- In case of Android devices, a prompt will be shown on the device.
+The user needs to accept this prompt, in order to initiate the remote troubleshooting session.

-- In case of iOS devices, you need to enabled screen recording as explained below:
+- In case of iOS devices, you need to enable 'screen recording' as explained below: